Traffic Lights and Car Parks - Max-i Fieldbus

 Due to these disadvantages, virtually all industrial process control systems today and a few traffic light systems use fieldbus systems - often with RS-485 communication.
 This replaces the internal (parallel) bus in traditional systems and saves all the interface cards and a lot of cabling with belonging distribution boards and documentation, but are not without disadvantages too:

-• Even a very small ARM M0 CPU uses almost 100,000 transistors and a failure on a single one may cause a total loss of function.
+• Even a very small ARM M0 microprocessor uses almost 100,000 transistors and a failure on a single one may cause a total loss of function.

 • A transient or a program bug may cause the program to go down.